SimHoZebs/personal-site/src/content/blogs/2023 Reflection & 2024 Goals.md

 > *\...sharing what I think and learn.*

-I built this website for this purpose.
+That's why I built this website.
 This is the space that displays all my social links, projects I built, and the thoughts I want to share.
 I published a [post about Rust](Rust%20made%20me%20rethink%20everything.md) by the end of the year, so I consider this goal sufficiently achieved.

 ---